mohammadzaid7-dotcom/learning-python/README.md

 # learning-python
-👋 Hi, I'm Mohammad (Beginner Developer)  I'm learning programming and sharing the code I practice here.
+👋 Hi,My name is MohammadZaid (Beginner Developer)  I'm learning programming and sharing the code I practice here.
 For now I'm uploading Python code, and later I will also add other languages in separate repos.  ### 📚 Current Focus - Learning Python basics - Building small scripts - Improving logic and problem solving